 What Can I Expect During Hyperthermic Pleural Perfusion?

-- One to pump the heated chemotherapy solution into your body.
+- One tube delivers the heated chemotherapy solution into your abdomen.